inca/cx-site/src/main/webapp/pages/web.md

       (1 to 4).map(i => i + " -> " + uri(i)).mkString("\n")
     }

 Parameters can also be extracted using the `param` helper.
-Unlike `uri`, which represents a match from URI only, the `param` helper can extract named parameters from headers:
+Unlike `uri`, which represents match results from URI only, the `param` helper can extract named parameters from headers:

     lang:scala
     get("/" & Accept("text/:format")) = "The format is " + param("format")